Natural Language Processing with Python: Analyze and Understand Text Using NLP

 🧭 What’s Next?

 In Part 7, we’ll tackle Computer Vision using OpenCV and Deep Learning.
-You’ll learn how to analyze and classify images using Convolutional Neural Networks (CNNs).
+You’ll learn how to analyze, process, and classify images using Convolutional Neural Networks (CNNs).